ConnerNovicki/LoL_Build_Creator/README.md

 This project fetches data from the Riot Games API.
 It uses both ReactJS and Redux.

+This project uses the following dependencies:
+- ReactJS
+- Redux
+- Lodash
+- Axios

 To install and run, simply run the following commands:

 ```